 Years ago, it seemed very common.
 As a young designer, I can remember a few co-workers (and even my boss) having no idea what I did.
 But in those days, web design was a fairly new concept in the mainstream.
 Thus, I never took their attitudes personally.
 It was likely a matter of people who didn’t quite “get” the internet just yet.

 But now technology is everywhere.
 People hold the entire web in their hands.
-And yet, we still run into people who think we’re all hipster rip-off artists.
-Recently I had an encounter like this and I was a bit puzzled.
+And yet, we still run into those who think we’re all hipster rip-off artists.
+Years ago I had an encounter like this and was a bit puzzled.

 Things Only a Pro Would Know

-More than once I said to myself “I wish I could build something like that”.
+More than once, I said to myself, “I wish I could build something like that.”
 His precision and the relative ease with which he did his job reminded me that every profession has its intricacies – ones that only the true experts can navigate.

 Web design is certainly in that category.
-There are challenges that require an eye for design and a brain for code.
+Some challenges require an eye for design and a brain for code.
 Things like knowing what desktop feature will scale down nicely to mobile or how to customize shopping cart behavior are the result of experience.

 It’s easy to write off a certain profession as “easy” or surmise that “anyone can do that” – but it’s also dead wrong.

 How to Deal with Doubters

 There’s a reason why web designers seem to celebrate each other so often.
 The job is difficult and full of challenges.